StephenCleary/ArcDb/doc/file-formats/wal.md

 There is one actual file per WAL.

-Each WAL is a sequence of one or more folios that are updates to database folios or new database folios, and the WAL ends with a sequence of at least one WAL metadata folio.
+Each WAL is a sequence of one or more [folios](./folios.md) that are updates to database folios (or new appended database folios), and the WAL ends with a sequence of at least one WAL metadata folio.

 ## WAL Metadata